After this course learners will be able to:

 Figure 10.
 Pay-as-you-go option.

 You may have patients looking for more of a full service, concierge-type of care.
-These patients might be good candidates for a full remote service plan (Figure 12).
+These patients might be good candidates for a full remote service plan (Figure 11).
 These individuals may travel frequently or be out of town a lot.
-They may have mobility or transportation issues.
+They may have mobility or transportation issues, may have to depend on others for transportation to your office.
 They may be busy professionals who have difficulty getting to follow up appointments.

 Again, include all your own office visits.
 There should be at least one in-person visit annually but with the full remote service plan, you may offer unlimited REMOTE CARE services.
 The patient will have their own personal REMOTE LINK.
 You could decide the pricing structure based on the number of visits that you would anticipate, whether it is a one-time fee for the lifetime of the hearing device, or if it was for one to two years, maybe during the warranty period of the hearing device.